Cathedral of St. Francis de Sales (Houma, Louisiana): History

 The current church plant includes the main church building, the youth center and gymnasium, the convent, the school, the rectory and the historic cemetery, St. Francis de Sales Cemetery #1.
 There is a second cemetery located on Main Street that is under the care of the cathedral parish by the name of St. Francis de Sales Cemetery #2 The currently unoccupied convent is undergoing renovation by the Diocesan office of Vocations to serve as a Vocations resource center.

 The Cathedral Parish hosts a variety of ministries including a local chapter of the Knights of Columbus, a fraternal organization for Catholic men.
 The local chapter, Council 1317, was the founding council in Terrebonne Parish and most other councils have formed from the central council in Houma.
 The Current Grand Knight is Kell Luke.
 The organisation is the world's largest Catholic Fraternal Charitable organization in the world and is open to all Catholic Men in good standing with the Holy See.

 On March 2, 1977 Pope Paul VI established the Diocese of Houma-Thibodaux.
 St. Francis de Sales Church was elevated to the rank of cathedral and became the seat of the newly created Diocese.

 Bishops

 Bishop Warren Boudreaux, the first Bishop of the Diocese of Houma-Thibodaux is interred under the marble raised altar near the Statue of the Blessed Mother.
-Bishop Michael Jarrel was the second bishop of the Diocese of Houma-Thibodaux and reigned from this cathedral for a decade from March 4, 1993 until October 10, 2003.
-Pope John Paul II named Bishop Sam G. Jacobs as the third bishop of the Diocese of Houma-Thibodaux, he took hold of this cathedral on October 10, 2003 and again reigned for just over a decade when he was granted retirement on October 30, 2013.
+Bishop Michael Jarrel was the second bishop of the Diocese of Houma-Thibodaux and reigned from this cathedral for a decade from March 4, 1993, until October 10, 2003.
+Pope John Paul II named Bishop Sam G. Jacobs as the third bishop of the Diocese of Houma-Thibodaux, he took hold of this cathedral on October 10, 2003, and again reigned for just over a decade when he was granted retirement on October 30, 2013.
 Pope Francis appointed Bishop Shelton Fabre, previously auxiliary to the Archbishop of New Orleans as the fourth bishop of the Diocese of Houma-Thibodaux.
+Pope Francis appointed Bishop Mario E. Dorsonville, previously auxiliary to the Archdicese of Washington, as the fifth bishop of the Diocese of Houma-Thibodaux.